kubevirt/kubevirt/docs/cluster-configuration.md

 The value on the HCO CR can be used to override the cluster wide setting.

 The TLS security profiles are based on [Mozilla Recommended Configurations](https://wiki.mozilla.org/Security/Server_Side_TLS):
-* Old - intended for use with legacy clients of libraries; requires a minimum TLS version of 1.0
+* `Old` - intended for use with legacy clients of libraries; requires a minimum TLS version of 1.0
-* Intermediate - the default profile for all components; requires a minimum TLS version of 1.2
+* `Intermediate` - the default profile for all components; requires a minimum TLS version of 1.2
-* Modern - intended for use with clients that don’t need backward compatibility; requires a minimum TLS version of 1.3.
+* `Modern` - intended for use with clients that don’t need backward compatibility; requires a minimum TLS version of 1.3.
 Unsupported in OCP/OKD 4.8 and below.

+`Custom` profile allows you to define the TLS version and ciphers to use.
+Use caution when using a `Custom` profile, because invalid configurations can cause problems or make the control plane unreachable.
+With the `Custom` profile, the cipher list should be expressed according to OpenSSL names.

 On plain k8s, where APIServer CR is not available, the default value will be `Intermediate`.

-> Currently, this is going to be propagated only to the Cluster Network Addons Operator, other Kubevirt Hyperconverged components are going to follow.

 ## Configurations via Annotations